<> <> <> <>

 The good news is, that in most cases of stress-induced hair loss, your hair will grow back.

 With telogen effluvium, once the underlying cause has been treated, hair growth is restored.
 Once the shedding stops and new hair grows in, the first phase of regrowth usually produces hair that is thinner than you may be used to.
-But, over time, hair growth goes back to its normal thickness.

-Trichotillomania is similar in that mental health support and breaking the habit of hair pulling will usually allow hair to grow back.
 However, there can be certain complications that result in permanent hair loss, so it's very important to seek professional mental health support early if you think you may have this hair-pulling disorder.

 How to regain hair loss from stress

 In order to reduce your stress levels and give your hair a chance to regrow, it can be really beneficial to get mental health support from a counsellor or therapist.
-They'll be able to listen to what you're going through and support you in finding ways to deal with any challenges.

-For trichotillomania, types of therapy like cognitive-behavioural therapy or habit reversal training are important for challenging negative anxiety-inducing thoughts and re-directing the hair pulling impulse into a different activity.
+For trichotillomania, types of therapy like cognitive-behavioural therapy or habit reversal training are important for challenging negative anxiety-inducing thoughts and re-directing the hair-pulling impulse into a different activity [5].

 How can you relieve stress?

-As much as we can do to take care of our well-being, stress is simply a fact of life and it's unlikely we'll never be able to get rid of it completely.
-But, having some healthy coping strategies for dealing with stress can stop negative emotions from getting out of control and can help prevent further hair loss.
+As much as we can do to take care of our well-being, stress is simply a fact of life and it's unlikely we'll ever be able to get rid of it completely.

 Talking to other people, such as family, friends or even a mental health professional can be really helpful when you're going through a tough time.
-It can help you feel like you have less weight on your shoulders and that you're less alone.
-Talking about it can even give you a new perspective and help break your problem down into smaller parts.
+It can help you feel like you have less weight on your shoulders and that you're less alone [7].

 You can access free, confidential counselling and mental health support from experienced counsellors with This Is A Conversation Starter (TIACS).
-Call or text TIACS on 0488 846 988 Monday to Friday 8am to 10pm AEST for free, early intervention, short-term mental health counselling.
+Call or text TIACS on 0488 846 988 Monday to Friday 8 am to 10 pm AEST for free, early intervention, short-term mental health counselling.

-Equally, having time to yourself is an important part of relieving stress.
 Exercising can be a great way to release pent-up energy, while relaxation techniques such as yoga, meditation and mindfulness activities can relieve tension and settle your mind.

 At the end of the day, stress and anxiety are experiences that most people go through.
 Although they can trigger hair loss, it's reassuring to know that in most cases it will grow back with the support of medication, stress management and other mental health support.